krishanthisera/TechChallengeApp/k8s-helm/tech-challenge/tech-challenge-helm.md

 $ helm uninstall <release-name>
 ```
 # Helm Values
-You may customise the deployment of the application by using the [value.yaml](https://github.com/krishanthisera/TechChallengeApp/blob/master/k8s-helm/tech-challenge/values.yaml) file
+You may customise the deployment of the application using the [value.yaml](https://github.com/krishanthisera/TechChallengeApp/blob/master/k8s-helm/tech-challenge/values.yaml) file.
 The values in the files are straightforward, especially if you should use an external database,
 ```sh
 db: